LopezJER/deepcnn4cifar/README.md

 7. **Visualize Results (with GradCam)**
    To visualize results using GradCam on an image, run:
-   `python -m src.scripts.visualize.py --task gradcam --num_images 1 --output_path outputs/gradcam_results.png`
+   `python -m src.scripts.visualize --task gradcam --num_images 1 --output_path outputs/gradcam_results.png`

 <br>
 Note: All relevant settings and hyperparams can be modified under src/core/config.py